dharantej1/AWS_Gen_AI/README.md

 - price
 - units_sold

 Create a python program to analyze the sales data from a CSV file.
-The program should be able to read the data, and determine below:
+The program should be able to read the data and determine the following:

 - Total revenue for the year
 - Total revenue by product
 - The product with the highest revenue
 - The date with the highest revenue and the revenue achieved on that date
 - Visualize monthly sales using a bar chart

-Ensure the code is syntactically correct, bug-free, optimized, not span multiple lines unnecessarily, and prefer to use standard libraries.
-Return only python code without any surrounding text, explanation, or context.
+Ensure the code is syntactically correct, bug-free, optimized, does not span multiple lines unnecessarily, and prefers to use standard libraries.
+Return only Python code without any surrounding text, explanation, or context.

 """
 prompt = format_prompt("user", prompt_data)